Paul Bako: 2001–2004

 Bako remained with the Braves for the 2001 season, where he was the backup to Javy López.
 He batted .212, amassing the third-highest (20) walk total among Atlanta's bench players and batting in 15 runs.
-His top performances of the season were a 3-for-4 game against the Montréal Expos in August and a 2-for-3 night—with 2 walks—in October against Florida.
+His top performances of the season were a 3-for-4 game against the Montreal Expos in August and a 2-for-3 night—with 2 walks—in October against Florida.
 Bako appeared in three games during the 2001 National League Division Series (NLDS), his first playoff appearances, and three more during the National League Championship Series (NLCS).
 In Game 3 of the NLDS, Bako went 2-for-2 with a two-run home run in the second inning; he also batted in a third run on a squeeze bunt in the fourth.

 In a trade of catchers, the Braves acquired Henry Blanco from the Milwaukee Brewers in exchange for Bako and José Cabrera.
 Bako played in 87 games for the Brewers in 2002, his most extensive playing time since his rookie season; behind him, the team used four additional catchers.
 Bako batted .235 with four home runs for the season.
 His top performance of the year was against the Minnesota Twins in interleague play; Bako went 3-for-5 with a two-run home run in the top of the fourth inning and a bases-loaded single to drive in a third run.

 After the 2002 season, Milwaukee traded Bako to the Chicago Cubs, where he spent two complete seasons; 2003 and 2004 were the only consecutive seasons that Bako spent with the same organization.
 Over his two years, he backed up Damian Miller and Michael Barrett, and was reunited with former Braves teammate Greg Maddux in 2004.
 In his first Chicago season, Bako batted .229 with 22 walks and 13 doubles; a 4-for-5 performance in his second game of the year was his best of the season.
 In that game, he batted three times against the Reds with the bases loaded, notching a triple, two singles and six RBIs.
 Bako batted only .203 for the Cubs in 2004.
 He hit one home run and eight doubles, displaying his defense with a .989 fielding percentage.
 His top performance that year was in the second game of a doubleheader against Florida, when he went 3-for-3 and batted in two runs.